triton9000/windows-to-wsl2-screenshots/README.md

 ## Notes

 - Tested on one system so far (mine) - your results may vary
 - Created specifically for Claude Code workflows
-- Also works with any tool that needs screenshot file paths
+- Works great with VS Code, documentation tools, and any application needing file paths
 - **Uses PowerShell ExecutionPolicy Bypass** - required for the automation to work, only affects this specific script
 - **Polls for clipboard changes** was the simplest solution, you could bump up the time from 500ms if wanted.
 - **Developed with Claude Code** - if you need customizations or run into issues, try asking Claude Code to help modify the scripts!